SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 #  Synchronised
 ## Synchronised variable
-Every object in Java comes with inbuilt locking mechanism that we can use to lock during concurrency
+Every object in Java comes with inbuilt locking mechanism that we can use to lock during concurrency Can be applied to but instance and static method
 ```java
 Value val = new Value
 functionA(val);